octo-technology/OpenTezos/docs/tezos-basics/economics-and-rewards.md

 ## Transaction cost
 Each transaction on Tezos has a cost.
 To account for this, the user includes a gas fee when he submits his transaction.
 Bakers will then choose transactions using a **minimal fee filter**.
-If the baker chooses a transaction, he will add the operation to the block and propagate it.
+If the baker chooses a transaction, he will add it to the block and propagate it.
 The fee is therefore used to pay the bakers.
 They are calculated using the following formula [[1]](https://opentezos.com/tezos-basics/economics_and_reward#referencess):

 Let:
 - Minimal Fees: $\text{min}_{F}$